 If you don’t like the idea of carrying water on your back, you can also buy a motorcycle hydration tank bag.

-Top tip 2: Don’t be fussy!
-I know luke-warm water isn’t the tastiest of drinks.
+Also, don’t be fussy!
+I know lukewarm water isn’t the tastiest of drinks.
 But tough!
 It might not taste as good, but warm water is just as hydrating as cold water.

 8. Replenish Electrolytes

-Most sports drinks do a good job of replenishing electrolytes or you can also buy little powder sachets that you mix in your water bottle.
+Most sports drinks do a good job of replenishing electrolytes.
+You can also buy little sachets that you mix in your water bottle.

-Either way, choose ones which are sugar-free and with little (or no) caffeine.
+Either way, choose one that is sugar-free and with little (or no) caffeine.